ferreum/distanceutils/README.rst

 * nosort - Don't sort LocalLeaderboard entries (entries are not sorted by time in the file)

-* sections - Prints the sections that each object consists of (object format intrinsic)
+* sections - Print the sections that each object consists of (object format intrinsic)

+* track - Print connection reference IDs of track elements

 Example::